-- 5. A copy of the Strategic Plan for Success is filed in the student's department record. - 6.
-An instructor may schedule weekly meetings with the student during the term of the Strategic Plan for Success to review progress.
-If the student fails to demonstrate reasonable progress in accordance with the Strategic Plan for Success, the instructor may request a meeting with the student, Program Director and Chief Nurse Administrator/Department Chair.
+- 5. A copy of the SPS is filed in the student's department record. - 6.
+An instructor may schedule weekly meetings with the student during the term of the SPS to review progress.
+If the student fails to demonstrate reasonable progress in accordance with the SPS, the instructor may request a meeting with the student, Program Director and Chief Nurse Administrator/Department Chair.
 At this meeting the prohibition of the student to attend class and/or clinical may be determined. - 7.
-At the conclusion of the improvement date identified in the Strategic Plan for Success, the student and instructor will meet.
-Progress will be reviewed; however, all Strategic Plan for Success are maintained throughout the remainder of the program. - 8.
-If, in the professional assessment of the faculty and the Chief Nurse Administrator/Department Chair, the student does not satisfy the terms of the Strategic Plan for Success, the student will be notified verbally and in writing during a meeting with the instructor and the Chief Nurse Administrator/Department Chair.
+At the conclusion of the improvement date identified in the SPS, the student and instructor will meet.
+Progress will be reviewed; however, all SPS are maintained throughout the remainder of the program. - 8.
+If, in the professional assessment of the faculty and the Chief Nurse Administrator/Department Chair, the student does not satisfy the terms of the SPS, the student will be notified verbally and in writing during a meeting with the instructor and the Chief Nurse Administrator/Department Chair.
 The student will be unable to attend the clinical portion of the course.
 This will result in failure of both theory and clinical courses.

 Within three (3) working days, an appeal meeting will be scheduled to determine the student's eligibility to continue in the course/program.
-During this meeting, students may respond in writing regarding the reasons for having not satisfied the terms of the Strategic Plan for Success.
+During this meeting, students may respond in writing regarding the reasons for having not satisfied the terms of the SPS.

-This final meeting will include, but not limited to the instructor, Department Chair / Chief Nurse Administrator, Department Chair and the student.
+This final meeting will include, but not limited to the instructor, Department Chair/Chief Nurse Administrator, and the student.
 The student may have a maximum of two (2) student peers present to give additional input.
 A decision will be provided to the student, verbally at the meeting and in writing, within five (5) working days.